A Moment-assisted Approach for Improving Subsampling-based MLE with Large-scale data: Real Data Application

 In practice, many researchers do not possess powerful computational resources, e.g., server clusters or distributional systems.
 Therefore, it is important to provide an estimator that can be carried out on handy computational resources.
-For the considered data set, the whole data-based estimator of $\btheta_{0}$ is computationally infeasible for many commonly available devices such as laptops and personal computers.
+For the considered dataset, the whole data-based estimator of $\btheta_{0}$ is computationally infeasible for many commonly available devices such as laptops and personal computers.
 To mimic the situation with limited computational resources, we conducted the analysis on a laptop with a 4-core processor and 16GB RAM.
 The program runs out of memory when implementing the whole data-based estimator on the laptop.
 The subsampling strategy can be adopted to tackle the problem.
 We apply the proposed method to estimate $\btheta_{0}$.
-For comparison, we calculate the nine subsampling estimators listed at the beginning of Section \ref{sec: simulation}.
+For comparison, we calculate the plain subsampling estimators listed at the beginning of Section \ref{sec: simulation}.
 We take the subsample size $n$ to be $50000$.
-In addition, a pilot subsample of size $2000$ is drawn to calculate the nonuniform subsampling probability and $\check{\bh}^{\rm opt}(\bx,y)$.
-Table \ref{tab: real est esd} presents the estimation results and the estimated SD.
-The estimated SDs are close to the Mote Carlo SDs for the nine subsampling estimators, which have been illustrated in Appendix \ref{appendix: nume}.
-In addition, Table \ref{tab: real time n} presents the CPU times of the nine subsampling estimators.
+In addition, a pilot subsample of size $2000$ is drawn to calculate the nonuniform subsampling probability.
+Table \ref{tab: real est esd} presents the estimation results (Est) and the estimated standard deviations (ESD).
+In addition, we plot the $\log$ value of MSE ratio of the plain estimator to the MAS estimators in Fig.~\ref{fig: airline rela eff}.